 - Essentially, a flat line at 2 ppm means that the monitors do not detect any methane above normal background levels.

 - The South Coast Air Quality Management District (SCAQMD) had previously provided monitoring, which is available to view here.
-Please keep in mind that this monitor uses a different technology than ours, so the readings may vary.
+Please keep in mind that the SCAQMD monitor used different technology than ours, so the readings may have been varied.

 What does it mean when they show 0ppm?